Chapter 16: A Maternal Sight

 "No, no, I'm good.
 I'm not gonna let some bad nightmares get the best of me."
-He replied with conviction.
+He replied forcefully.

 With that, I shut off my mic and resumed my inspection.
 I got shivers from a combination of the cold air, and the thought of what happened in here.
 This was a place of suffering.

 I came across a table full of various papers.
 I picked one up, and glanced through it.